Madeleine Kunin: Personal life

-Kunin is the mother of four children.
+Kunin is the mother of four children, including her daughter Julia Kunin.
 She divorced her first husband, the academic Arthur Kunin, in 1995.
-She married John W. Hennessey Jr, a professor at Dartmouth College, in 2006.
+She married John W. Hennessey Jr., a professor at Dartmouth College, in 2006.

 Kunin was the sister of the late Edgar May, who was a Pulitzer Prize–winning journalist and a member of both the Vermont House of Representatives and Vermont State Senate.

 Awards and honors

 Governor Kunin has received more than twenty honorary degrees.

 In 1995, Kunin received the Foreign Language Advocacy Award from the Northeast Conference on the Teaching of Foreign Languages in recognition of her support for education, equal access for all children and equitable salaries for teachers.